What is Online Therapy?

-The ideas provided here can help you keep your identity concealed.
+The ideas supplied here can help you keep your identity concealed when having therapy

 Using a temporary throwaway email address will help you hide your online identity.
 Lots of people use them to avoid hackers and scammers when buying from online shops or when joining websites or forums.
 I have Provided some examples of temporary email services.

 The example websites shown on this page are not affiliated or personally recommended by me.
 All links should not be seen as a personal endorsement.

 A VPN helps protect your privacy, including your IP address and the country you are in.

-You can use a free VPN service, but in my opinion, the speed can be restrictive, especially when using a program like Skype or wire to converse over the Internet, you get a better and faster service by paying a small monthly fee for the VPN to get the fastest speeds.
+You can use a free VPN service, but, the speed can be restrictive, especially when using a program like Skype or wire to converse over the Internet, you get a better and faster service by paying a small monthly fee for the VPN to get the fastest speeds.

 You can find many VPN’s; here are a few examples.